Sim1-26/Semi-Manual-MD-ECD-De-Novo/README.md

 If using Anaconda’s Jupyter Notebook and figures are not interative run line 2 of code in a separate cell and fully restart the application.

-This code was developped for a masters thesis at the University of Edinburgh.
+This code was developed for a masters thesis at the University of Edinburgh.